aurelienkrieger/generating-images-machine-learning/1-enter_the_latent_space/stable_diffusion.md

 ## Diffusion model training

-During the training phase, the forward diffusion process adds noise to a training image, gradually turning it into an uncharacteristic noise image.
+To understand how it works, we need to understand how it is trained.
+During the training phase, what we call the "forward diffusion" process adds noise to a training image, gradually turning it into an uncharacteristic noise image.
 The forward process will turn any cat or dog image into a noise image.
 Eventually, you won’t be able to tell whether they are initially a dog or a cat.
-At each step of the forward diffusion process, a noise predictor is trained to tell  how much noise was added - this will be useful to generate image later on.
+At each step of the forward diffusion process, a noise predictor is trained to tell  how much noise was added - this will be useful to generate new images later on.

 1. Pick a training image, like a photo of a cat.
 2. Generate a random noise image.
 3. Corrupt the training image by adding this noisy image up to a certain number of steps.
 4. Teach the noise predictor to tell us how much noise was added.

-After training, we have a noise predictor capable of estimating the noise added to an image.

 <br>
 <figure>